ComPlat/Repository-Tracker/README.md

    Do not forget to find a backup solution for your `TRACKER_DB_DATA_FOLDER`, otherwise complete data loss is a possibility!
 3. Change environment variables in `.env.production`.
-   These two values refer to how the app is reachable from Internet.
+   These two values refer to how the app is reachable from internet.
-   If they are not correctly set, features like email conformation, password reset, etc. will not work. \
+   If they are not correctly set, features like email confirmation, password reset, etc. will not work. \
    It is recommended to change the `DOORKEEPER_CLIENT_ID` with a generated hash value.
 In rails console, use the command `Doorkeeper::OAuth::Helpers::UniqueToken.generate` to generate a new and secure `client_id`.
-4. Execute run_docker-compose.production.sh.
+4. Execute `run_docker_compose.production.sh`.
-   If it is your first run replace db:migrate with db:setup, but do not forget to change it back later, otherwise app will not boot, because it would destroy existing database.
+   If it is your first run, replace `db:migrate` with `db:setup` but do not forget to change it back later.
+Otherwise, app will not boot because it would destroy existing database.

 ## Development